Scott Atchison: Hanshin Tigers

-He signed a minor league contract with the Boston Red Sox on December 7, 2007, but was released and signed a contract with the NPB's Hanshin Tigers on December 20.
-In January 2008, it was announced that the Red Sox had sold Atchison's contract to the Hanshin Tigers.
+He signed a minor league contract with the Boston Red Sox on December 7, 2007, and sold his contract to the NPB's Hanshin Tigers later that month.
+In two seasons in NPB, Atchison was 12–9 with a 2.77 ERA.

 Boston Red Sox

 On December 7, 2009, Atchison signed a one-year, incentive laden contract with the Red Sox.
 Atchison was recalled by the Red Sox on May 5, 2011.
 On May 20, 2011, Atchison notched his 1st ever career save against the Cubs.
-On July 15, 2012, the Red Sox placed him on the 15-day disabled list because of a torn ulnar collateral ligament in his right elbow, retroactive to July 14.
+On July 15, 2012, the Red Sox placed him on the 15-day disabled list, retroactive to the previous day, because of a forearm strain in his right elbow.
 On August 16 he was transferred to the 60-day disabled list to make roster space for newly acquired pitcher, Pedro Beato.
 Atchison returned to the active roster on September 12.

-On November 30, 2012, Atchison was non-tendered, and became a free agent.
+On November 30, Atchison was non-tendered and became a free agent.